sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 scope

 >  REQUIRED.
 Indicates the attributes being requested.
 (See below)

 redirect_uri

 >  REQUIRED.
 Indicates a valid endpoint where the Client will receive the authentication response.
 MUST be an absolute HTTPS URL, pre-registered with the Authorization Server.

 state

 >  REQUIRED.
 Unguessable random string generated by the Relying Party, used to protect against CSRF attacks.
 Must contain a sufficient amount of entropy to avoid guessing.
-Returned to the Relying Party in the authentication response.
+Returned to the Relying Party in the Authentication Response.

 nonce

 >  REQUIRED.
 Unguessable random string generated by the Client, used to protect against CSRF attacks.
 Must contain a sufficient amount of entropy to avoid guessing.
 Returned to the Client in the ID Token.

 vtr

 >  OPTIONAL.
 MUST be set to a value as described in Section 6.1 of Vectors of Trust. acr_values takes precedence over vtr.

 acr_values

 >  OPTIONAL.
 Lists the acceptable LoAs for this authentication.
 See (below).

 code_challenge and code_challenge_method

 >  OPTIONAL.
 See NL Gov OAuth2 profile.
-In case of using a native app as user-agent mandatory.
+REQUIRED in Use Cases where public clients are involved.

 claims